firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 To acquire a permit, call the **`acquire()`** method, which has these two forms:
 - void acquire() throws InterruptedException
+    - The first form acquires one permit from the semaphore.
+    - If a permit is available the thread aquires its and continue execution.
+    - If no permit is available the thread will block until a perimt become available.

 - void acquire(int num) throws InterruptedException

-The first form acquires one permit.
-The second form acquires num permits.
+    - The second form acquires a specified number of permits from the semaphore.
 Most often, the first form is used.
+    - The thread will block until the requested number of perimts become available.
+    - If the requested number of perimts is greater than the available permits, the thread will wait until enough permits are available.
-If the permit cannot be granted at the time of the call, then the invoking thread suspends until the permit is available.
+    - If the permit cannot be granted at the time of the call, then the invoking thread suspends until the permit is available.

 To release a permit, call **`release()`**, which has these two forms:
 - void release()
 - void release(int num)

-The first form releases one permit.
-The second form releases the number of permits specified by num.
+    - The first form releases one permit.
+    - The second form releases the number of permits specified by num.

 To use a semaphore to control access to a resource, each thread that wants to use that resource must first call **`acquire()`** before accessing the resource.
 When the thread is done with the resource, it must call **`release()`**.